Introduction

 From Structural Inequality to Structural Debt

-Over time, this dynamic can drain wealth, delay homeownership, weaken retirement savings, and reduce women’s ability to build financial independence.
+Lower wages reduce repayment capacity, while APR increases the cost of needing more time.
+Over months and years, that interaction can drain wealth, delay homeownership, weaken retirement preparation, and reduce women’s ability to build financial independence.

 Chapter 3 – APR: The Silent Multiplier